thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 and they both lived at the same period in history!

-There are multiple undisputed Roman references (see sections above) to Jesus written within 20 years of His crucifixion, including mentions of His brother, three named disciples, "the Twelve," and hundreds of followers.
+There are multiple undisputed Roman references (see sections above) to Jesus written within 20 years of His crucifixion, including mentions of His brother, three named disciples, *the Twelve*, and hundreds of followers.
 These accounts were written to third parties who personally knew the people involved, while many of them were still alive!